Stroll meandering pathways and cross artisan-built stone bridges at this family-friendly park of open fields, groves of trees, and frog ponds.

 A visit to Francis William Bird Park is a detour into nature in pursuit of play, no matter your age.
 Rolling fields lined by tree groves, a trio of ponds, and gurgling brooks comprise a lovely, organic tableau.
 The abundance of carefree recreation is testament to park designer John Nolen—a disciple of Frederick Law Olmsted—and his belief that a mixture of relaxation and active play should be parts of the park experience.

 When you arrive here, start by exploring the more than three miles of easy walking paths crisscrossing the 89-acre park to survey its woodlands, meadows, and water features.
 Spend a moment contemplating the park’s origin, created and endowed in 1925 by Charles Sumner Bird, Sr., and his wife, Anna, in memory of their eldest son, Francis William Bird (1881-1918).
 Then, let the games begin.
-Four tennis courts, a basketball net, and a “tot lot” playground are all you need for a memorable afternoon of family fun.
+Four tennis courts, a basketball court, and a playground for ages 2-12 are all you need for a memorable afternoon of family fun.
 Finish up the day by rolling out a blanket for a picnic on the park’s broad lawns, and savor what Nolen called the “spiritual uplift of nature.”

 FREE to all.

 Directions to Main Parking Lot on Polley Lane: From the I-95/Rt.
 128 Split (Canton): From I-95 South, take Exit 21.
 Turn right onto Coney St. Follow for 0.8 mi. (cross over Rt.
 1 at traffic light).
 Turn left onto Pleasant St. and then right onto Polley Lane in 0.3 mile.
 Parking area (60 cars) is 0.1 mile on left.